jewelsofthought/neshama/site/posts/parashot/40a-Chukat_Balak.md

 ---

--- And the ass saw the angel of G‑d (22:23)
+- And the ass saw the angel of G‑d (22:23)

-But Balaam did not see it, for G‑d has enabled the animal to see more than man.
-Because man has greater understanding, he would go insane if he were able to see the forces of destruction.
+<mark>But Balaam did not see it, for G‑d has enabled the animal to see more than man.
+Because man has greater understanding, he would go insane if he were able to see the forces of destruction.</mark>

 (Rashi)